TempJannik/Wizard101-Trivia-Bot/README.md

 - [The Daily Crown Quiz Answering Extension](https://chrome.google.com/webstore/detail/daily-crown-quiz-answerin/aihenldiapgpgknjngnabfnjdjjffljp) - Looking at it helped me understand the captchas better and some javascript handling.
 - Zenmaster#6969 - Helping out with testing and formatting Questions/Answers
 - ToxOver#9831 - Me
+- Any Contributors on Github and submitters of bugs